 To use two of our bestselling brands as examples, ECO+ and VELUX fixed flat glass roof windows can save you around £300 on their like-for-like electric equivalents.
-When compared to manual rooflights, the savings are less obvious but still substantial on VELUX and FAKRO models.
+When compared in price to manual rooflights, the savings are slightly less but still substantial on VELUX and FAKRO models.

 As flat roof windows are designed to be installed out of arm’s reach, a lot of our models are available in non-opening style only- this includes all of our roof lanterns from Korniche and REAL.